legaultmarc/gepyto/README.markdown

 # Features

-- Python objects for Indels and SNPs.
+- Python objects for Variants including Indels and SNPs.
+- Python objects for Genes and Transcripts.
+- Abstraction of the APPRIS transcript annotation database.
 - Abstraction of the Ensembl API for variant queries in a range and from an rs number.
 - Throttling for Ensembl database queries.